MakeSchool-Tutorials/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 contains the optional methods to allow you to interact with your rows.
 The most common interaction is tapping on a row, which takes the user to another View Controller to display more information.

-Before we tackle this, let's dress up our Table View Cell.
+Before we tackle this, let's decide what information our Table View Cell should display.

-##Custom Table View Cell
+#Custom Table View Cell

 Now is a good time to think about our application design.
 So, we have the ability to display a list of information, but what information should we store?
 A good starting point would be: